Closer to March, your budget may have to accommodate a few one-off expenses. If you have not already thought of those, here are a few:

 Thirdly, there is an option that you should use sparingly and only if you are unable to accommodate the first two.
 If you are sure you will be in real need of money over the next few months, then do a quick portfolio check of your mutual funds.
 If you have a portfolio/fund that is not particularly allocated towards achieving any goal, see if you can sell some of the laggards in the portfolio.
 Ideally, we would recommend a switch on such funds but for any pressing need for the money.

-You can also book profits in such a portfolio/fund without having to suffer capital gains tax (investments over one year in will not suffer capital gains tax) nor exit load.
+You can also book profits in such a portfolio/fund without having to suffer capital gains tax (investments over one year in equity funds will not suffer capital gains tax) nor exit load.
 When we say profits, you must have had an absolute return of at least 20-25 per cent on the fund or portfolio to sweep such profits.

 If there is an SIP running, remove only that many units (if possible) which have been in the portfolio for over a year to ensure you do not suffer short-term capital gains.
 Please note that we would ideally not like to disturb any portfolio that is delivering well but for urgent requirements.
 Ensure that you still retain the fund and only sell some units.
 Transfer this money into any liquid fund in the same fund house.